abyxcos/smallblog/README.md

     smallblog

 To run smallblog, simply go to the folder that contains your blog, and run `smallblog` in that directory.
 It will generate the main page (`index.html`) in the current directory by parsing the date hierarchy folders for markdown (`.md`) files.

+To use the tags features, include a `tags: ` line in your post followed by a list of tags to apply to your post.

 ## Configuration
 Smallblog may be configured via the variables at the top of the file.